mazerab/bim360-automation-postman/README.md

 ## Getting Started

 This section will guide you through getting the Postman collection up and running on your own system, as well as running your Postman collection as a command line using newman NPM library.

+## Installation

+To run the Postman and Newman automations, please follow the steps below:

+1. In a terminal of your choice, run the command `git clone https://github.com/mazerab/bim360-automation-postman.git`
+1. Change directory to the new repository folder
+1. Run the command `npm install`

 ## The anatomy of a Postman Request